-In the previous article, you saw how Compass generates a heat map of user events and correlations by default when Any Event is selected in the left-side module.
+In the previous article, you saw how Compass generates a heat map of user events and correlations by default when Any Event is selected.

 This is a quick summary of the events most correlated with members of a base cohort of users converting to a target cohort.
 It's a great place to start if you don't have much data to go on yet.

 NOTE: If you're not familiar with correlation, check out our handy explanation towards the end of this article.

 You can sort the table in ascending or descending correlation for a given day by clicking on the day labels across the top.
 Clicking on a specific cell will bring a popup containing more detailed information about the event/day combination you selected.

 This summary report is useful for looking at your data from a bird's-eye view, e.g. looking for events that should have been at the top but were not.

 Once you choose an event to focus on, Compass replaces the heat map view with a more detailed breakdown.